 Slide Show | June 2011

-We ranked the least expensive places to live using data from the U.S. Census (metropolitan statistical areas only) and the ACCRA Cost of Living Index, which is assembled by the Council for Community and Economic Research.
-The index measures relative prices in several categories, including consumer goods, housing, transportation, utilities and health care, to come up with a composite score for each city.
+We ranked the 10 most expensive cities to live with data from the Census Bureau (metropolitan statistical areas only) and the ACCRA Cost of Living Index, which is assembled by the Council for Community and Economic Research.
+The index measures relative pricing of essentials such as consumer goods, housing, transportation, utilities and health care, to come up with a composite score for each metro area.
 The national average is 100.
-So a score of 80, for example, indicates that the cost of living is 20% below the national average.
-(For perspective, the most expensive city in the survey –- New York, N.Y. -- is 218, indicating that the cost of living is 118% higher than the national average.)
+So a city that scores above 100 has a higher-than-average cost of living.
 Population and median household income data are from the Census Bureau’s American Community Survey.